eco619/engineering-docs/engineering-principles/architectural-decision-record-standard.md

 ADR decision status is separate from the eco619 engineering lifecycle.

-Terms such as **Validation, Implementation, Verification, and Integration** describe engineering phases and should not be substituted for ADR decision status.
+Terms such as Validation, Implementation, Integration, Implementation Verification, and Baseline Testing describe engineering phases and should not be substituted for ADR decision status.

 ---